What is the ETIAS (Europe Visa)?

 The following Schengen countries are expected to require the ETIAS authorization from travellers coming from EU visa-free countries: Austria, Belgium, Luxembourg, Netherlands, Germany, France, Spain, Portugal, Sweden, Finland, Denmark, Lithuania, Latvia, San Marino, Estonia, Poland, Slovakia, Hungary, Slovenia, Italy, Greece, Czech Republic, Malta, Monaco, Liechtenstein, Iceland, Norway, Switzerland, Vatican City and Andorra.

 One of the main advantages of the ETIAS authorization is that It is going to be a lot cheaper compared to securing a Schengen Visa because everything is done online and can be paid using debit and credit cards.
 An ETIAS application will only cost €7 for those between the ages of 18-70 years old.
 Individuals below 18 or above 70 will not need to pay the fee.

 Upon submission, each application will be cross-checked with the database of Europol and member state authorities.
-If there is a match to any of the database, the ETIAS application will then be done manually and can take up to 96 hours for a decision.
-If additional documentation will be required from the applicant, it will take up to four weeks.
-Otherwise, a decision will be released within a few minutes.
+If there is a match to any of the databases, the ETIAS application will then be done manually and can take up to 96 hours for a decision.
+If additional documentation is required from the applicant, it will take up to four weeks.
+Otherwise, a decision will be made within a few minutes.

-If the ETIAS application is approved, the authorization will be issued for three years or the date of the passport's expiry, whichever is sooner.
-If the application is denied, the reason for such denial will be provided to the applicant.
-They can appeal before the state authorities that denied their request.
+If the ETIAS application is approved, the authorization will be issued for three years or until the passport's expiration date, whichever is sooner.
+If the application is denied, the reason for the denial will be provided to the applicant.
+They can appeal it to the state authorities that denied their request.

 The ETIAS visa waiver program is set to be implemented by the end of 2022.
 However, there are still plans of allowing a 6-month grace period for third-country nationals.
 This means that the program will be in its full effect by 2023.